 Hosting & speaking on camera became her new passion.

-In NYC she took training at Manhattan Neighborhood Network & currently has her own a bi-weekly LIVE television show called Urban Vibes.
+In NYC she took training at Manhattan Neighborhood Network & had her own a bi-weekly LIVE television show called Urban Vibes.

 - Live Bi-weekly Television show called Urban Vibes Live.